PandaGaragara/Flying_Garagara_Panda/README.md

 100.000% (Absolute Invariance)

-Transient Control Profile Analysis
+5.2 Environment and Execution Decoupling Note

-The transient profile across the sudden environmental shock boundary (recorded in paper4_figure_1_1_data.csv) shows that our proposed controller:
+Please note that the open-source code disclosed in this repository provides isolated simulation environments for verification:

-Rejects artificial, non-physical 90-degree right angles or chaotic relay-style chattering.
+Phase I Academic Flight Data Engine simulates the Observer state estimation dynamics.

-Implements a smooth, finite 2-step decay phase directly corresponding to the statistical accumulation horizon of the CUSUM drift observer.
+Phase II Dynamic Threat Wind-Tunnel Simulator validates the Controller trajectory optimization and analytical $1\text{-D}$ safety-locking.

-Successfully dampens mathematical oscillations under high-frequency noise background by deploying a velocity variation penalty ($q_u = 2.5$), stabilizing at a non-oscillatory buffer zone and recovering via the CLF interface once the transient environmental shock subsides.
+To fully replicate a unified web-protection loop against cross-layer delays, the state estimator from Phase I and the actuator filter from Phase II must be cross-coupled and unified.

-🔐 Source Disclosure & Intellectual Property Protection
+🔐 6.
+Source Disclosure & Intellectual Property Protection

-To balance academic transparency with the preservation of structural intellectual property, our code disclosure roadmap is structured as follows:
+To balance academic transparency with the strict preservation of structural intellectual property, our codebase roadmap is partitioned as follows:

-Precursor Paradigms (Papers 1, 2, and 3): The foundational codebases corresponding to these initial mathematical developments have been released to the public domain.
-However, to safeguard our proprietary architecture against reverse-engineering, these repositories employ compile-time software insulation, including rigorous structural obfuscation and runtime anti-analysis guards (AAG).
+Foundational Framework (Papers 1, 2, and 3): The complete, runnable Python scripts corresponding to these initial mathematical developments are fully open-sourced under the MIT license in this repository.
+These files include the runtime anti-analysis guards (AAG) and active timing-drift benchmarks (enforce_integrity_shields()).

-Production Framework (Paper 4): The high-performance, production-grade codebase containing the real-time constrained MCTS-TSP trajectory planner and the microsecond-level closed-form QP analytical solver is currently kept proprietary.
-There are no active plans to release this core execution engine to the public domain.
+Production Core (Paper 4 - Proprietary): The high-performance, enterprise-grade execution engine containing the real-time unified Stochastic MCTS-TSP trajectory planner, the cross-layer dynamic CUSUM state observer, and the hardware-in-the-loop (HIL) optimized analytical QP solver is strictly kept proprietary.
+There are no plans to release this production-grade core to the public domain.